dharmab/skyeye/docs/PLAYER.md

 Keyword: `SPIKED`

 Function: You tell the GCI the approximate bearing to an airborne threat on your Radar Warning Receiver (RWR).
 The GCI responds with information about the nearest potential source within a 30 degree cone in that direction.

+Use: Can be used to get ranging information to a threat that is visible on the RWR but not the attack radar (or if your aircraft has no attack radar).

 Arguments: